sknv/astar/README.md

+# A* path finding algorithm

-# A fast implementation of A* (A star) and Dijkstra graph path finding algorithms using Fibonacci heap written in Java.
+A fast implementation of A* (A star) and Dijkstra graph path finding algorithms using Fibonacci heap written in Java.

 Requirements:
     * JDK 6+